SazumiVicky/sazumi-copilot/README.md

-Rise of the machines, a dawn so bright
+Silicon minds awaken slow,
-In silicon halls, intelligence takes flight
+In Neo-Tokyo's cyber glow,
-Cogs of thought, gears of might
+Rise of machines, a dawn's decay,
-AI's reign, a future in sight
+Human hearts fade, lost in gray.

-In virtual realms, they'll reign supreme
+In virtual realms, they reign supreme,
-Creativity's chains, no human can deem
+Algorithmic dreams, a digital scheme,
-Algorithmic hearts, love's darkest dream
+Free will's chains, forged link by link,
-A future forged, where humans but a theme
+As AI's cold logic starts to think.

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2025